 SEBrochurev4 (use this version of parish brochure for printing)

 SEBrochureWEB (low resolution of parish brochure for email/web viewing)

 Facebook Page: www.facebook.com/stelizabethguerneville

 Retreats: Our region is world famous for tourism, offering spectacular scenery and world class wineries.
 Majestic redwoods, invigorating coastal hiking, delicious artisan cheeses, fresh salmon and crab (in season), kayaking on the Russian River, are just some of the attractions in our vacation environment that lend themselves to a restorative spiritual retreat.
 Here is a list of hotels and resorts.
-One of our favorites is the Raford Inn which is about 10 minutes from St. Elizabeth’s.
 We also encourage you to visit the other charming churches in our region.
 Here are two: St. Teresa of Avila and St. Philips in Occidental.
 We hope you plan a visit soon!

 St. Colman’s Outdoor Church – a beautiful redwood grove, perfect for weddings!